niklasarppe/CircuitLens/README.md

 ## What is this?

 CircuitLens investigates how transformer language models implement specific behaviors by analyzing and causally intervening on their internal representations.
+Really, this is just a way for me to get my feet wet in mechanistic interpretability.

 ## Research Question